EE Points Scam: How It Works, Warning Signs, and How to Protect Yourself

 Older adults are disproportionately affected by the EE Points scam because they may be less familiar with the technical deception involved — particularly sender ID spoofing — and more inclined to trust official-looking communications.
 Take time to explain to elderly parents, grandparents, and less digitally experienced family members that messages appearing in a genuine EE thread are not necessarily genuine, and that EE will never ask them to enter card details or passwords through a text message link.

-What to Do If the EE Points Scam Has Already Affected You
+What to Do If You Have Been Targeted

 If you have already clicked a link, entered information on a fake website, or discovered evidence that your account or card has been compromised through the EE Points scam, act immediately.
 Speed is critical in minimising the damage.